 Expand a Chinese character into words

 明 has many meanings.
-The original meaning is “brightness”, and there are many derivative meanings, such as “sight”, “justice”, “understand”, “reveal”, and “clear”.
-This is the potentialities of this Chinese character.
-To realise these meanings, 明 must be combined with other characters.
+The original meaning is “brightness”, and there are many derivative meanings when this character enters into words, such as “sight”, “justice”, “understand”, “reveal”, and “clear”.

 Expand a Chinese character into sentences

-At the bottom of the flash card, a sentence is given to show you how to use this Chinese character in a sentence: 明天是星期二。Pinyin is not printed.
+At the bottom of the flash card, a sentence is given to show you how to use this Chinese character in a sentence: “明天是星期二”.

-Besides 天, four other characters show up, 是, 星, 期, 二.
-If you have learned these characters before, great.
-Without pinyin it increases your ability of character recognition and of how to deconstruct a sentence.
-This is a good exercise, “Tomorrow is Tuesday”.
+Besides 天 which has appeared in one of the words, four other characters show up, 是, 星, 期, 二.
+If students have learned these characters before, they understand it, “Tomorrow is Tuesday”.

-If you have not, this sentence is useless.
-It does not matter whether it has pinyin or not.
+If they have not, this sentence is useless.

-Suppose you bought a deck of flash cards, promising you the knowledge of 500 frequently used Chinese characters.
-But once you get started, you’ll realise that, to fully understand one targeted character in one flash card, you must learn eight other characters at the same time.
-But to learn these eight characters, you’ll have to learn a handful of other characters for each of them.
-It turned out to be that, if you don’t already know 3000 Chinese characters, you can’t learn these 500 characters!
+But once they get started, they will soon realise that, to fully understand one targeted character in one card, they must learn eight other characters at the same time.
+But to learn these eight characters, they will have to learn a handful of other characters for each of them.
+It turned out to be that, if they don’t already know 3000 Chinese characters, they can’t learn these 1000 characters!